lamberta/devkit-doc/api/ui/scrollview.md

 ~~~
 //scroll around an image
-var scroller = new ui.ScrollView({
+var scrollview = new ui.ScrollView({
   superview: parent,
   x: 0,
   y: 0,
-  width: 100, //note that the scrollview is smaller than the image
+  width: 480,    //the scrollview is smaller than the image
-  height: 100,
+  height: 320,
+  offsetX: -100, //offset the image within the scrollview
+  offset: -100,
   scrollBounds: {
-    minX: -50, //can scroll 50px to the left
+    minX: 0,
-    maxX: 200, //can scroll 200px to the right
+    maxX: 1000,  //can scroll 1000 px to the right
-    minY: -100, //can scroll 100px upwards
+    minY: 0,
-    maxY: 200 //can scroll 200px downwards.
+    maxY: 1000   //can scroll 1000 px downwards.
   }
 });

-var duck = new ui.ImageView({
+var worldmap = new ui.ImageView({
   x: 0,
   y: 0,
-  width: 200,
+  width: 1000,
-  height: 200,
+  height: 1000,
-  image: "resources/duck.png"
+  image: "resources/images/worldmap.png"
 });

-scroller.addSubview(duck);
+scrollview.addSubview(worldmap); //add the big image to the scrollview
 ~~~

 ### scrollview.getStyleBounds ()